sk14-z/sk14-z/README.md

-New to this, figurting it out on my own.
+New to this, figuring it out on my own.